Originally posted 2009-03-19 05:48:02. Republished by Blog Post Promoter

 Sometimes I think threads are always packaged in the wrong amounts.
 Either there is WAY too much or just not quite enough.

 You run out.
 The new thread is not the same dye lot.
-Or, as happened to me this week, you don’t want to buy more and the closest color is slightly different.
+Or, as happened to me all too often, you don’t want to buy more and the closest color is slightly different.

-Since I’m trying to use up threads, I’m not about to buy more to finish up.
+Since I try to use up threads, I’m not about to buy more to finish up.

 If you haven’t started using the thread yet, you can plan for the different dyelots by making stripes.
 I just love this damask effect.